shree-yadam/ItsHandy/projectPlanning/User stories.md

 STRETCHES

-- Payment credit card details (have to think about storing card and hashing card#)
+- As a service provider/ admin I should be able to take credit card details when confirming task BECAUSE I want to ensure payment is made for services provided.

-- Calling - to show scope of work
+- As a user I should be able to call a service provider before accepting services BECAUSE I want to make sure the task can be accomplished by the provider.

 - Proximity from user